Countly/countly-sdk-documentation/flutter/current.md

 flutter run</code></pre>
 <p>
   This example application has all the methods mentioned in this documentation.
-  It is a great way of understanding how different methods work, like custom events, custom user profiles and views.
+  It is a great way of understanding how different methods work, like events, custom user profiles and views.
 </p>
 <h1>Adding the SDK to the project</h1>
 <p>